filipjonckers/on4ff/content/about.md

 I’m also an amateur radio operator with the callsign ON4FF, active in the ham radio community since 1993.
 I especially enjoy the teamwork and challenge of radio sport contests, particularly in multi-operator events like the [CQ World Wide](https://cqww.com) and [CQ WPX](https://cqwpx.com) contests.

+From 1986 to 2001, I also hosted the FunkReaction radio show, which aired on Hit FM - Radio Midden Limburg.
+The show featured the hottest funk, disco, R&B, and soul — nearly 30 hours of hand-picked classics that still bring back great memories.
+You can find a hand picked selection on my [Spotify Funk Reaction playlist](https://open.spotify.com/playlist/1s8eUpRysaxXYEMuEgy6xL?si=yCEkrfd5QmuU3PiIa1kEsg)

 This site is my corner of the internet — a place to share [projects](https://github.com/filipjonckers), experiments, and the occasional deep dive into something I’ve been tinkering with or trying to figure out.

 Filip Jonckers